VennieSo/dotfiles/README.md

 ```

-## Update submodules
+## Updating

 Oh-My-Zsh plugins and Vim packages are submodules in this repo.
-To update them, run
+Remember to update them as well.

 ```
+git pull
 git submodule update --remote --merge
 ```